masafumiinoue/Aminomap/README.md

 Next purpose is
 1. construct a algorithm to conjugate the short-segments
 2. make a new artificial-protien in a non-utilized sequence space
-3. New score of protein creates by short-segments occurence
+3. New protein-score creates by short-segments occurence

 under construction now...